hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 | 512 | read fails platform/vendor quality checks |
 | 1024| read is PCR or optical duplicate |

-* For a given alignment, each of these flags are either on or off indicating the condition is true or false.
+* For a given alignment, each of these flags are either **on or off** indicating the condition is **true or false**.
-* These flags are stored as a binary strings of length 11 instead of 11 columns of data.
-Value of ‘1’ indicates the flag is set.  e.g. 00100000000
-* The combination of all flags are represented in the SAM specification using its hexidecimal representation
+* The `FLAG` is a combination of all of the individual flags (from the table above) that are true for the alignment
-* There is no combination that can be a result of two different sums
+* The beauty of the flag values is that any combination of flags can only result in one sum.

-So in our example alignment we have a bitwise flag of 163.
-This is the flag is actually a sum of the 4 different flags.
+Suppose our read alignment has a flag of 163 -- what does this translate to?
+It is the sum of 4 different flags:

-`163 = 1 + 2 + 32 + +128   (e.g. 00010100011)`
+`163 = 1 + 2 + 32 + +128  `

-Which tells us that **(1)** the read is paired, **(2)** the read is mapped in a proper pair, **(32)** the read is the mate reverse strand and **(128)** the read is the second read in the pair.
-Bit flags are useful in storing lots of information in little space.
-Normally, you wouldn't be going through the SAM file manually to evaluate these numbers, but if you were curious about a particular flag and what it means, there is a [Picard utility](http://broadinstitute.github.io/picard/explain-flags.html) which can help decipher for you.
+Which tells us that:
+1. the read is mapped
+2. the read is mapped as part of a pair
+3. this is the mate revers strand
+4. this read is the second of the pair

-### CIGAR string explained
+### CIGAR string

 The CIGAR string is a sequence of letters and numbers that represent the *edits or operations* required to match the read to the reference.
 The letters are operations that are used to indicate which bases align to the reference (i.e. match, mismatch, deletion, insertion), and the numbers indicate the associated base lengths for each 'operation'.

 ![cigar](../img/cigar_strings.png)

-In our example, SAM entry above the CIGAR string listed is 149M which translates to 149 matches with the reference.
+Suppose our read has a CIGAR string of `50M3I80M2D` which translates to:
+* 50 matches or mismatches
+* 3 bp insertion
+* 80 matches/mismatches
+* 2 bp deletion

 ## `samtools`